-Earlier this year, iVend Retail conducted its we conducted 2019 Global Shopper Survey to measure changes in consumer attitudes and behaviors.
+Earlier this year, iVend Retail conducted its we conducted 2019 Global Shopper Survey to measure changes in consumer attitudes and behaviours.
 Using these insights, retailers around the world can adjust their marketing and loyalty strategies, as well as their use of mobile and in-store technology to increase sales and improve the consumer experience.

-iVend surveyed more than 2,700 shoppers in 11 countries for this year’s survey, measuring attitudes and behaviors related to retail purchase decisions.
+iVend surveyed more than 2,700 shoppers in 11 countries for this year’s survey, measuring attitudes and behaviours related to retail purchase decisions.
 Here are the results from the shoppers we surveyed in Latin American